Daily Wrap: Corey Peters takes GOLD in the first event of Beijing 2022 Paralympic Winter Games

 Peters says his confidence “wasn’t super high” coming into the race.
 He had crashed on two out of three training runs.
 “I just had to believe in that past experience and skill and just throw it down there on the day.”

 Peters took up sit skiing in 2011.
 The former Taranaki age group and development squad rugby representative’s life was turned upside down in September 2009 when he sustained a crushed spinal cord at a motocross event.

-Corey now spends his Northern Hemisphere seasons training in Winter Park in the USA and travelling throughout Europe and North America to compete.
-Back in New Zealand, he splits his time between his home base in New Plymouth and training at Cardrona Alpine Resort and at the High Performance Sport New Zealand/Snow Sports NZ Training Centre in Wānaka.
+Corey now spends his Northern Hemisphere seasons training in Winter Park, USA and competing throughout Europe and North America.
+Back in New Zealand, he splits his time between his home base in New Plymouth and training.
+He trains at Cardrona Alpine Resort and at the High Performance Sport New Zealand/Snow Sports NZ Training Centre in Wānaka.

 Adam Hall: Para alpine skiing – Downhill Standing

 With three Paralympic medals from four Paralympic Winter Games to date, Adam Hall has long been recognised as a specialist in the technical disciplines.

 “There have been a lot of challenges and obstacles to get to where we are.
 It’s amazing to finally have this campaign underway.
 It’s business time, it’s game on.”